stevestreza/web-starter-2025/README.md

 5. Run `pnpm install` in the root to setup dependencies.
 6. Run `docker compose up -d` to start a development server.
 7. Run `pnpm -F backend db:migrate` to set up the database.
 8. Run `pnpm -F backend db:seed` to seed the database with a test user.
-(See `backend/prisma/seed.ts`)
+(See `backend/src/lib/seed.ts`)
-9. Run `pnpm -F backend db:generate` to create the Prisma schema files, if they don't exist.
-10. Run `pnpm dev` to start both the backend server and frontend build pipeline.
+9. Run `pnpm dev` to start both the backend server and frontend build pipeline.
 11. Open `http://localhost:5173/` in your browser to see the app in action!